vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 The previous examples set extreme values for *post-filter-threshold*, either disabling or enabling it.

-The following combination allows Vespa to choose the strategy dynamically based on the `estimated-hit-ratio* estimate`.
+The following combination allows Vespa to choose the strategy dynamically based on the `estimated-hit-ratio` estimate.

 <pre>
 rank-profile hybrid-filtering {